andyatkinson/dotfiles/README.md

-"_d # black hole register, e.g. "_dw to delete a word without storing the result in a register y$ # yank until the end of the line without the newline gui # switch to GUI
+"_d # black hole register, e.g. "_dw to delete a word without storing the result in a register y$ # yank until the end of the line without the newline gui # switch to GUI redraw! # redraw the screen when it goes black http://stackoverflow.com/a/1117742/126688
 ```

 ## Vundle